kaidez/kaidez.com/_drafts/2015-18-02-ajax-beginners.md

 ### Write AJAX with JavaScript
 <a name="xhr-feature-detection"></a>
 #### XHR feature detection
-As mentioned, Microsoft's XHR implementation was different from other browsers until they released IE7.
-In the older versions, XMLHTTP was not a directly accessible object in the web browser...you couldn't access it by adding `window.XMLHTTP` somewhere in your JavaScript code.
+As mentioned, Microsoft's "xhr" implementation was different from other browsers until they released IE7.
+In the older versions, XMLHTTP was not a directly accessible object in the web browser...you couldn't access it by using `window.XMLHTTP` somewhere in your JavaScript code.

 Instead, it was bundled inside of another object called
 <a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx">"ActiveXObject"</a>.
-Since AJAX started to become popular at a time when browsers using the old implementation were still in wide use, you had to write some sort of feature-detection system in your code to make sure that it worked globally.
+Since AJAX became popular while the old Microsoft implementation was still in wide use, you had to write some sort of feature-detection  code to make sure that your AJAX worked in all browsers.

 The simplest version of this code looked similar to this (<a href="/samples/ajax-tutorial-samples/sample01/" target="blank">view the example</a>):
 {% prism javascript %}